Skeletonboi/FearNet/README.md

 # FearNet

 FearNet is an image classification model capable of identifying images likely to trigger phobias.
-The architecture leverages 8 transfer-learned pre-trained models ensembled to feed into a MLP architecture.
+The architecture leverages 8 pre-trained computer vision models tuned to output an input vector to a MLP architecture.
-The input is any image (re-sized to 128x128).
-The output is a 17-long tensor, w/ each element describing the probability of one of the 16 phobias (1 class for no phobia) being detected in the input image.
+The input to the ensemble is any image (that is re-sized to 128x128x3).
+The MLP output is a 17-long tensor, w/ each output element describing the presence probability of each phobia in the input image.

 Metrics
 --------